augustss/verse-semantics/Book/docs/06_failure.md

 A failable expression is one that can either succeed and produce a value, or fail and produce nothing.
 This isn't the same as returning null or an error code - when an expression fails, it literally produces no value at all.
 The computation stops at that point in that particular path of execution.

-Many operations in Verse are naturally failable.
+Many operations are naturally failable.
 Array indexing fails when the index is out of bounds.
 Map lookups fail when the key doesn't exist.
 Comparisons fail when the values aren't equal.
 Division fails when dividing by zero.
 Even simple literals can be made to fail:

 ```verse
 42      # Always succeeds with value 42